-Nothklamm is one of the best-known gorges in the area of Gesause National Park.
+Nothklamm is one of the best-known gorges in Gesause National Park.
 The length of the gorge is approx. 700 meters, but you can take the 5-kilometre natural trail with 48 sections to extend the program.
 While you follow the river uphill, exciting rock formations will take you by surprise.

 The gorge is part of the GeoDorf region, which includes the gorge, the educational trail, the Kraushöhle cave, the GeoRama interactive museum and many other exciting sights.